sayannath/Linear-App/README.md

 # Linear-App
-### An ANN model is build and trained and exported to tflite format.
-Then it is integrated to Android App.
+### An ANN model is built and trained and exported to tflite format.
+Then it is integrated into Android App.

 ### 👉 If you like this repo then please give it a ⭐️